facebookarchive/hack-langspec/spec/02-conformance.md

 implementation.

-A conforming implementation must be accompanied by a document that deﬁnes all implementation-deﬁned characteristics and all extensions.
+A conforming implementation must be accompanied by a document that defines all implementation-defined characteristics and all extensions.

 Some Syntax sections are followed by a Constraints section, which further restricts the grammar.
 After issuing a diagnostic for a